Runroom/design-tokens/README.md

     - Add an entry for the new tokens in `src/designTokensPages.ts`.
 This entry should include the name of the page and the class for this token.

-4. **Create a Token Class:**
+4. **Create a Token:**
     - To manage and process the new tokens, you'll need to create a corresponding class.
-    - Inside the `src/classes` directory, create a new TypeScript class that extends the `DesignTokens` class.
+    - Inside the `src/tokens` directory, create a new TypeScript file with a method that return a `DesignTokensGenerator`.
     - Implement the necessary methods for handling the new tokens.
-These methods may include generating CSS, writing to files, or other token-specific functionality.
+These methods may include writing to files, or other token-specific functionality.

 5. **Define Token Types:**